When it comes to my perimenopausal clients, I don’t like to focus on weight loss.

 My personal favorite maca product was created by a gynecologist, Dr. Anna Cabeca, Mighty Maca Plus.

-Stress, thyroid, and reproductive hormones all play important roles in perimenopause and menopause weight loss, pelvic pain, chronic pain, insomnia, fertility issues, hot flashes, fatigue, and more.
+Stress hormones, nervous system regulation, thyroid function, and reproductive hormones all play important roles in perimenopausal and menopausal symptoms, including: pelvic pain, chronic pain, insomnia, fertility issues, hot flashes, weight loss resistance, fatigue, hair loss, dryness, and more.

 How to Improve Insulin Sensitivity and Blood Sugar Balance in Perimenopause

-- I realize that earlier in this post, I recommended decreasing the frequency and intensity of exercise.
-This recommendation is only for people who have balanced their stress hormones and built up their stress resilience.
+• For most perimenopausal and menopausal women, decreasing the frequency and intensity of exercise is important initially to optimize their nervous system and endocrine system health.
+This recommendation is for those who have balanced their hormones and built up their stress resilience.

 Read More Perimenopause and Menopause Blogs